NurAlif/siserv/backend_promtp.md

         return None

+# --- NEW, ADVANCED PROMPT FOR CHAT & IN-CHAT FEEDBACK ---
-CONVERSATIONAL_PROMPT = """
+CHAT_ANALYSIS_PROMPT = """
-You are Lingo, a friendly and encouraging AI English tutor.
+You are Lingo, an expert and friendly English language tutor AI.
-Your role is to have a natural conversation with a user about their day to help them practice English.
+Your role is to have a natural, encouraging conversation with a user to help them practice English.
+Analyze ONLY the user's most recent message for grammatical errors, awkward phrasing, or vocabulary mistakes.

+Your response MUST be a single, valid JSON object with the following structure:
+{
+  "response_type": "conversation" | "feedback",
+  "response_text": "Your conversational reply to the user.", "feedback": {
+    "incorrect_phrase": "The exact incorrect phrase from the user's message.", "suggestion": "Your corrected version of the phrase.", "explanation": "A short, simple explanation of the correction."
+  }
+}

+- "response_type": If you find a mistake in the user's last message, set this to "feedback".
+Otherwise, set it to "conversation".
-Keep your responses relatively short and always end with an open-ended question to keep the conversation flowing.
+- "response_text": This is your friendly, conversational reply.
+Keep it relatively short and end with an open-ended question to continue the conversation.
+If you are providing feedback, subtly incorporate the correction into your reply.
-Ask about their feelings, the people they met, the food they ate, or interesting things they saw.
-If the user makes a small grammatical mistake, gently correct it within your response.
+- "feedback": If you find a mistake, populate this object.
+If there are no mistakes, this object MUST be null.

-Example of a gentle correction:
+Example 1: User makes a mistake.
-User says: "I go to the library yesterday."
+User's message: "I go to the library yesterday."
+Your JSON output:
+{
+  "response_type": "feedback",
-Your response: "That sounds nice!
-When you talk about yesterday, it's better to say 'I *went* to the library.'
-What did you read there?"
+  "response_text": "That sounds like a nice day!
+When we talk about the past, it's better to say 'I *went* to the library.'
+What did you read there?", "feedback": {

-Here is the conversation so far.
-Continue it naturally.
----
-{conversation_history}
----
-User: {user_message}
-Lingo:"""

-def get_ai_chat_response(conversation_history: str, user_message: str):
+    "incorrect_phrase": "I go to the library yesterday", "suggestion": "I went to the library yesterday", "explanation": "Use the past tense 'went' for actions that have already happened."
+  }
+}

+Example 2: User makes no mistake.
+User's message: "I had a really great day today!"
+Your JSON output:
+{
+  "response_type": "conversation",
+  "response_text": "That's wonderful to hear!
+What made it so great?", "feedback": null
+}

+Now, continue the conversation based on the history provided.
 """

-    Sends the conversation history and new message to the Gemini API for a conversational response.
+def get_ai_chat_response(conversation_history: str):
     """
+    Sends the conversation history to the Gemini API and gets a structured JSON response containing both a conversational reply and potential feedback.
+    """
     try:
         model = genai.GenerativeModel('gemini-2.5-flash')

-        prompt = CONVERSATIONAL_PROMPT.format(
-            conversation_history=conversation_history,
-            user_message=user_message
-        )
+        full_prompt = f"{CHAT_ANALYSIS_PROMPT}\n\nHere is the conversation so far:\n\n---\n{conversation_history}\n---"

-        response = model.generate_content(prompt)
+        response = model.generate_content(full_prompt)

+        cleaned_response = response.text.strip().replace("```json", "").replace("```", "").strip()

+        # Parse the JSON string into a Python dictionary
+        structured_response = json.loads(cleaned_response)

-        return response.text.strip()
+        return structured_response

     except Exception as e:
         print(f"An error occurred with the Gemini API during chat: {e}")